SakuraMatrix/docs/Tools - Logback.md

 This is a simplified guide to configure the logger that comes with Logback that does not require reading through the Logback documentation to get started with the basics.
 I do still recommend reading them however, as there is useful content that I do not go into enough detail on in this guide.

 ## Step 0: Decide if you want to automate the configuration, or do it manually
-You can either use a config file or set up the configuration directly in your code.
-This guide focuses on setting it up using the config file.
+You can either use a configuration file or set up the configuration directly in your code.
+This guide focuses on setting it up using the configuration file.

 ## Step 1: Include Logback in your pom.xml
 Add the following snippet to the dependencies list of your POM.